ridzuan5757/k8s/note/10_services.md

 services are only meant to be accessed within the cluster, then `ClusterIP` is going to be it. `NodePort` and `LoadBalancer` are used when we want to expose the service to the outside world. `ExternalName` is primarily for DNS redirect.

+## Ingress Service
+`NodePort` and `LoadBalancer` services are used to expose services to the outside world.
+However, in most cloud-based k8s environment, we will actually use `Ingress` object to expose our services.
+The ingress object not only exposes our service to the outside world, but also allows us to do thing like:
+- Host multiple services on the same IP address
+- Host multiple services on the same port (path-based routing)
+- Terminate SSL
+- Integrate directly with external DNS and load balancers